 Courses Taught: Externship Seminar, Law Practice Externship Seminar, Lawyering Skills, Mindfulness in Law Practice, Professional Responsibility

-Beth Cohen has served as the Associate Dean for Academic Affairs since 2009.
-Dean Cohen also serves as Director of the Legal Research and Writing Program and teaches Lawyering Skills and the Law Practice Externship Seminar.
+Professor Beth Cohen serves as Director of the Legal Research and Writing Program and teaches Lawyering Skills and the Law Practice Externship Seminar.
 She has also taught Professional Responsibility and currently serves on the Supreme Judicial Court Standing Advisory Committee on Professionalism.
 Professor Cohen served as the Associate Dean for Academic Affairs from 2009-2020.
 She is a board member of Scribes, The American Society of Legal Writers.

 Professor Cohen has taught at Western New England University School of Law since 1990.
-Prior to teaching at Western New England University she served as a Law Clerk to the Honorable Michael A. Ponsor of the United States District Court in Springfield, MA and worked as an Associate at a small general practice law firm in Boston.
+Prior to teaching at Western New England University she served as a Law Clerk to the Honorable Michael A. Ponsor of the United States District Court in Springfield, MA, and worked as an Associate at a small general practice law firm in Boston.
 She also taught Legal Practice Skills at Suffolk University Law School, where, as a student, she served on their Law Review.
 She graduated cum laude from Suffolk University Law School and also earned a Diploma in Advanced International Legal Studies in Salzburg, Austria, from the University of the Pacific, McGeorge Law School.